Second Quarter 2012 Highlights:

-Second quarter net revenues increased $32 million, or 12.3%, to $292 million over the second quarter of 2010, led by 10.5% growth at National Networks and a 29.5% increase in International and Other.
-Adjusted Operating Cash Flow ("AOCF")1 totaled $112 million, an increase of 9.2% or $9 million versus the prior year period.
-The AOCF increase resulted from 7.4% growth at National Networks and a $1 million improvement in the AOCF deficit at International and Other.
-Operating income was $82 million, an increase of 14.8% or $11 million versus the prior year period.
-The operating income increase resulted from 11.4% growth at National Networks and a $1 million improvement in operating loss at International and Other.
+Second quarter net revenues increased $36 million, or 12.2%, to $328 million over the second quarter of 2011, led by 14.4% growth at National Networks which more than offset a decline of $4 million in International and Other.
+Adjusted Operating Cash Flow ("AOCF")1 totaled $127 million, an increase of 13.6% or $15 million versus the prior year period.
+The AOCF increase resulted from 16.0% growth at National Networks partially offset by a $5 million decline in AOCF at International and Other.
+Operating income was $98 million, an increase of 19.4% or $16 million versus the prior year period.
+The operating income increase resulted from 21.6% growth at National Networks partially offset by a $5 million increase in the operating loss at International and Other.

-Second quarter net income from continuing operations was $27 million ($0.39 per share), compared with $31 million ($0.44 per share) in the second quarter of 2010.
-The decrease resulted from $20 million of costs related to the redemption of debt in connection with the spin-off from Cablevision partially offset by reductions in interest expense and income tax expense.
+Second quarter net income from continuing operations was $41 million ($0.57 per diluted share), compared with $27 million ($0.39 per diluted share) in the second quarter of 2011.
+The increase resulted from the growth in operating income and the absence of costs related to the redemption of debt in connection with the spin-off from Cablevision partially offset by an increase in interest expense.

 National Networks consists of the Company's four nationally distributed programming networks, AMC, WE tv, IFC and Sundance Channel.

-AOCF increased 7.4% to $117 million reflecting the increases in revenue partially offset by an increase of 13% in operating expenses primarily due to increased programming and marketing expenses.
-Operating income totaled $92 million, an increase of $9 million or 11.4%.
-The increase reflects the growth in AOCF as well as a reduction in amortization expense.
+Second quarter AOCF increased 16.0% to $136 million reflecting the increase in revenues partially offset by an increase in operating expenses.
+The increase in operating expenses was primarily attributable to higher programming and marketing expenses partially offset by a decrease in corporate expenses compared to the prior year period.
+The operating income increase reflected the growth in AOCF as well as a reduction in amortization expense.